Wound Care Center

-Central Florida Regional Hospital’s Wound Care and Hyperbaric Oxygen Center is a state-of-the-art outpatient department staffed by an interdisciplinary team of physicians, nurses and therapists with advanced training in wound management.
+Central Florida Regional Hospital’s Wound Care Center is a state-of-the-art outpatient department staffed by an interdisciplinary team of physicians, nurses and therapists with advanced training in wound management.
 The team utilizes the most current and aggressive evidence-based approaches to achieve optimal wound closure for patients.

 We work in partnership with the patient and/or their family and their primary physician.
 Progress reports are sent to the referring and consulting physician(s) as well.
 Patient and family education related to the cause of the wound, disease processes and skin are provided to reduce the risk of recurrence of the wound.

 The center takes care of acute and chronic wounds of any type, including, but not limited to: